vinayhegde1990/devops-notes/docs/source/Ruby.rst

 Ruby
 ************

-*Some useful links to cover the basics of Ruby*
+*Some useful links to explain the concepts of Ruby*

 ########
 Concepts